top of page

 traumascapes-our-work-workstreams-29-29.png

-Through interdisciplinary research that is led by survivors and guided by lived expertise, we work to gain a deeper understanding of trauma and to develop new trauma-sensitive and effective methods and approaches to support trauma healing and restore survivors' self-power.
-We also design creative and impactful research outputs in order to support the sharing of research findings beyond academia.
+Through interdisciplinary research that is led by survivors and guided by lived expertise, we work to gain a deeper understanding of trauma and to develop new trauma-sensitive approaches to support trauma healing and restore survivors' power.
+We also develop new methodologies and approaches to research that serve epistemic justice and that are survivor-defined, trauma-informed, ethical, and creative.
+Lastly, we design and produce creative research outputs in order to support the sharing of research findings beyond academia and make knowledge more accessible.

 Issue addressed: